coderofsalvation/personality-insights/getting-started.md

 Because the input content includes timestamps, the service also reports behavioral characteristics.
 These are temporal characteristics that indicate the `percentage` of the content items that were created on each day of the week and hour of the day.
 For more information, see [Behavioral output](/docs/services/personality-insights/output.html#behaviorJSON).

-The service also reports scores for the collection of consumption preferences.
+The service also reports scores for its collection of consumption preferences.
 The scores indicate the author's likelihood to prefer different products, services, and activities based on the inferred characteristics.
 For more information, see [Consumption preferences output](/docs/services/personality-insights/output.html#preferenceJSON).

 ## Step 4: Send JSON input and receive detailed CSV output
 {: #example3}

 The third example is similar to the second: it passes the same JSON content and requests the same results.
-But this example specifies `text/csv` for the `Accept` header to request the response in comma-separated values (CSV) format, using the `--output` option of the cURL command to direct the results to a file named `profile.csv`.
+But this example specifies `text/csv` for the `Accept` header to request the response in comma-separated values (CSV) format.
+It uses the `--output` option of the cURL command to direct the results to a file named `profile.csv`.
 The example sets the `csv_headers` query parameter to `true` to request that column headers be returned with the output.

 1. Issue the following command to send the JSON file to the `/v3/profile` method.